is baked broccoli still healthy

 How to Roast Broccoli

-• As the oven heats up, separate a head of broccoli into florets of uniform size.
+• While the oven warms up, break a head of broccoli into evenly sized florets.
 Spread them on the baking sheet in a single layer.

 That’s it!
-You can roast the broccoli with lemon halves as well.
-Squeeze the roasted lemon juice over the florets as soon as they emerge from the oven.
-Finally, give them a generous dusting of red pepper flakes.
-Serve warm, and enjoy!.
+You can also roast lemon halves along with the broccoli.
+Right when they come out of the oven, squeeze the roasted lemon juice over the florets.
+Then, finish them with a big sprinkle of red pepper flakes.
+Serve warm, and enjoy!

 Easy Roasted Broccoli Recipe Tips

 • Don’t be afraid of the salt.
 No one loves bland broccoli, so salt yours generously.
-Before roasting, I sprinkle mine with sea salt, and after it’s out of the oven, I add more to taste.
+I sprinkle mine with sea salt before roasting and then add more, to taste, after it comes out of the oven.

 Best Roasted Broccoli Recipe